 The Lexington-Fayette County Health Department provides updated numbers of COVID-19 cases in Fayette County.
 To help reduce the spread of the virus, social distancing is recommended.
-At this time, all public events have been banned.
+At this time, most public events have been cancelled or postponed.
 Social distancing helps slow down the instances of spread among the community and helps prevent overwhelming the resources of our health care system.

 State of emergency

 At the urging of Governor Andy Beshear, Mayor Linda Gorton declared a state of emergency, which gains the City access to additional resources if needed.
 In addition, the Mayor activated the Emergency Operations Center.

 At this time, everyone is encouraged to take precautions.
 Wash your hands, stay home, avoid contact with sick people and avoid public gatherings.